ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/walkthrough-planning-supplies-manually.md

 ---
-    title: Walkthrough - Planning Supplies Manually | Microsoft Docs
+    title: Walkthrough - Planning Supplies Manually
-    description: This walkthrough demonstrates the process of planning supply orders to fulfill new demand.
-You can initiate supply planning at fixed intervals, for example, every morning or every Monday, or when you are notified by sales or production, depending on the type of demand.
+    description: This walkthrough demonstrates the process of planning supply orders to fulfill new demand including planning a purchase, transfer, and production order.
     author: SorenGP

     ms.service: dynamics365-business-central